alpha0x01/MemeSoundboard/privacy.md

-Certainly, here's the privacy policy template with the information you provided:

 **Privacy Policy**

 Alpha69inc ("we," "our," or "us") operates the Meme Soundboard mobile application (the "App").
 This page informs you of our policies regarding the collection, use, and disclosure of personal data when you use our App.